 You can run an enterprise on it or build a framework for growth for a startup for years to come.

 It comes down to what strategy will support the most streamlined design of the system.
-If you haven’t downloaded my guide on 7 Salesforce Success Factors Beyond the Software, be sure to take a quick read.

 The relationships of your data to one another and how your users will interact with the system is critical.